 We are currently undertaking a company-wide initiative to update our customer relationship management systems.
-As of March 1, 2014, we have capitalized \$31.3 million related to our project ("Unity 20/20").
+As of May 31, 2014, we have capitalized \$34.3 million related to our project ("Unity 20/20").
 We currently anticipate deployment of this system to begin in the second half of fiscal 2015, at which time we expect to incur certain non-recurring costs associated with the training and deployment effort.
 In addition, the deployment of the system will result in increased depreciation expense.
 These increased costs will negatively impact our operating results.

 A portion of our sales is derived from international markets, including Canada.
-Revenues denominated in currencies other than the U.S. dollar represented approximately 9.7% and 8.7% of total consolidated revenues for the twenty-six weeks ended March 1, 2014 and February 23, 2013, respectively.
+Revenues denominated in currencies other than the U.S. dollar represented approximately 9.8% of total consolidated revenues for both the thirty-nine weeks ended May 31, 2014 and May 25, 2013.
 The operating results of our international subsidiaries are translated into U.S. dollars and such results are affected by movements in foreign currencies relative to the U.S. dollar.
-In the thirteen and twenty-six weeks ended March 1, 2014, foreign currency negatively impacted our revenues by 0.7% and 0.6%, respectively.
+In the thirty-nine weeks ended May 31, 2014, foreign currency fluctuations negatively impacted our revenues by 0.5% and 0.6%, respectively.
 This impact was primarily driven by unfavorable fluctuations in the Canadian dollar.
 Our operating results for the remainder of fiscal 2014 will be impacted by the recent weakness in the Canadian dollar and could be further impacted by any additional devaluation.

 The current worldwide economic uncertainty may negatively impact our revenues and operating performance in fiscal 2014 and beyond due to the impact on spending plans and employment levels of our customers and sales prospects.
-Throughout fiscal 2013 and into fiscal 2014, U.S. unemployment rate s remained high, which had a negative effect on wearer levels and, as a result, on our business.
+Throughout fiscal 2013 and into fiscal 2014, U.S. unemployment rates remained high, which had a negative effect on wearer levels and, as a result, on our business.

-Thirteen weeks ended March 1, 2014 compared with thirteen weeks ended February 23, 2013
+Thirteen weeks ended May 31, 2014 compared with thirteen weeks ended May 25, 2013